RATED-R-SUNDRAM/MQR/README.md

 * For patients it is difficult to maintain the all the records and history of their medical diagnosis , once uploaded on the QR it is very effective to carry such informations and records.

-* For Sensitive informations such as banking and property related informations sharing via QR codes gives the security of not transcating the data directly over the internet.
+* For Sensitive informations such as banking and property related informations sharing via QR codes gives the security of not transcating the data directly over the internet to the selected people we want to share.

 > ##* FURTHER DEVELOPMENTS* ##
 * To convert this web prototype into mobile applications.